zoyaarief/myPersonalHomepage/README.md

 Northeastern University
 Email: arief.z@northeastern.edu

+## Author Homepage https://zoyaarief.github.io/myPersonalHomepage/index.html <!--I believe we're also supposed to include a direct link to the webpage-->

 ## Project Objective
 This project is a personal portfolio website showcasing my education, technical skills, and projects as a Computer Science graduate student.
 The website demonstrates proficiency in vanilla HTML5, CSS3, and ES6+ JavaScript, featuring a clean, responsive design with interactive elements and animations.